EDITORIALS | TESTING TOOLS

 Unlike rigid scripted testing, exploratory testing mirrors how real users interact with your product.
 Testers adapt on the fly, diving into areas that feel interesting, unusual, or suspicious.
 This adaptability makes it invaluable for uncovering edge cases, usability quirks, and the kind of bugs scripted testing tends to overlook.

 Exploratory testing is about pushing boundaries.
-It’s not just about proving your software works—it’s about discovering where it doesn’t.
+It’s about discovering where your software doesn’t work, not just proving that it does.
 It’s creative, investigative, and deeply engaging for testers, giving them the freedom to think critically, make things up as they go, and keep their brain fully engaged.
 This approach encourages them to ask, “What if?” and dive into areas others might overlook.

 Exploratory testing excels at finding the unexpected and the unknowns.
 While automation and scripted testing follow predefined paths, exploratory testing pushes beyond assumptions, revealing usability gaps, hidden bugs, and unpredictable behaviors that could impact the user experience.